Southern Okinawa 沖縄南部

 Gushikawa Castle was built into the cliffs by the lord of Kume Island in the 15th century, but now lies in ruins, half reclaimed by the sand and sea.
-At the southernmost point of the main island, looking out over the Pacific Ocean, with the East China Sea to the west, you can see a stunning view of the Gushikawa Castle ruins.
+At the southernmost point of the main island, looking out over the Pacific Ocean with the East China Sea to the west, you can see a stunning view of the Gushikawa Castle ruins.

-Sugarcane has long been cultivated in Okinawa ,and it is the main crop of the islands.
+Sugarcane has long been cultivated in Okinawa and it is the main crop of the islands.
 It is known as uuji in the Okinawan language.
-Children in Okinawa sometimes snack on raw sugar cane, but it is an acquired taste.
-Try the sugarcane juice instead.
+Sugarcane is eaten as is or enjoyed as juice.
+Brown sugar made from sugarcane is also used in a variety of dishes and sweets.